NebulousLabs/Sia/Consensus.md

 Sia uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
-We acknoledge our inexperience, and acknoledge that if we have picked the optimal algorithms for each, it will have been by accident.
-In particular, there is low confidence that ed25519 is the correct choice for a signature algorithm.
+We acknoledge our inexperience, and that we have chosen these algorithms not because of our own confidence in their properties, but because other people seem confident in their properties.

 For hashing, our primary goal is to use an algorithm that cannot be merge mined with Bitcoin, even partially.
-A secondary goal is hashing speed.
+A secondary goal is hashing speed on consumer hardware, including phones and other low power devices.

 For signing, our primary goal is verification speed.
 A secondary goal is an algorithm that supports HD keys.
-A tertiary goal is an algorithm that supports threshold signatures, such as Schorr Signatures.
+A tertiary goal is an algorithm that supports threshold signatures.

-Hashing: BLAKE2b
+Hashing: blake2b

-BLAKE2b has been chosen as a hashing algorithm because it is fast, it has had substantial review, and it has invulnerability to length extension attacks.
+	blake2b has been chosen as a hashing algorithm because it is fast, it has had substantial review, and it has invulnerability to length extension attacks.
 Another particularly important feature of BLAKE2b is that it is not SHA-2.
 We wish to avoid merge mining with Bitcoin, because that may result in many apathetic Bitcoin miners mining on our blockchain, which may make soft forks harder to coordinate.

+	Alternative modes of blake2 have been considered, particularly blake2bp, blake2sp, and and tree mode variants.
+At this time, we are uncertain about all of the tradeoffs involved, and additionally uncertain about which tradeoffs are worth making, therefore the typically default of blake2b has been chosen.

-Signatures: ed25519
+Signatures: secp256k1 Schnorr Signatures

-ed25519 has been chosen for signing because of the fast verification time, and the general support that it receives from the crypto community.
+	secp256k1 has been chosen because of verification speed, and because it is the curve used by Bitcoin.
+Additionally, there is less controversy aboout the constants compared to NIST curves.

-secp256k1 has also been considered.
-Unlike for mining, there is no inherent problem with using the same algorithm as Bitcoin.
-It is however known to be slower than ed25519 and curve25519.
+	Schnorr Signatures have been chosen over ECDSA because of threshold signature support, and because of the simpler implementation.
+Additionally, Bitcoin developers have expressed several times that they would have preferred Bitcoin to use Schnorr Signatures.

 Currency
 --------